Why Make a Lasting Power of Attorney?

 In October 2007, Lasting Powers of Attorney replaced Enduring Powers of Attorney, although existing Enduring Powers remain valid and can continue to be used.
 Lasting Powers of Attorney require relatives or nominated friends to fill out longer forms and are more expensive to produce but it is intended that they will be more effective at preventing unscrupulous relatives seizing control of a person’s financial affairs.

 If you become mentally incapable before making a Lasting Power of Attorney, it will become necessary for your relative, friend or solicitor to liaise with the Court of Protection to obtain a deputyship and this can be a drawn out and expensive procedure.

-Pearson Solicitors strongly recommend that all adults make arrangements under the Lasting Power of Attorney system and if you, your partner or elderly relative is in poor mental or physical health, a Lasting Power of Attorney should be drawn up whilst the ability still exists.
+Pearson Solicitors strongly recommend that all adults make arrangements under the Lasting Powers of Attorney system and if you, your partner or elderly relative is in poor mental or physical health, a Lasting Power of Attorney should be drawn up whilst capacity still exists.

 Pearson Solicitors are specialists in preparing Lasting Powers of Attorney.